infor-design/enterprise-wc/src/components/ids-hierarchy/README.md

 ## Description

 The IDS Hierarchy (Org Chart) component is a UI pattern that is comprised expandable hierarchical cards.
 It consists of an wrapper component called `ids-hierarchy` and it's items called `ids-hierarchy-item`.
 The `ids-hierarchy-item` component can be nested in side each other to create another level of hierarchy.
+Additionally there is an `ids-hierarchy-legend` component that can be used to display the legend for the org chart.

 ## Use Cases